This year's AGM will take place on Tuesday 26 February from 18:00-20:00 in the Students' Union Main Hall.

 Every student at Royal Holloway is invited and encouraged to attend the AGM.
-Doors open at 5:30pm and please remember to bring your College Card as this will be required for entrance.
+Please remember to bring your College Card as this will be required for entrance.

 If you would like any more information about the AGM or writing a motion please do not hesitate to contact the Student Voice team.
 Please email firstname.lastname@example.org and we can answer your query via email or arrange a meeting for a discussion with one of the Student Voice members of staff.

 This vote is for the motion that was heard at the AGM on 26th February, unfortunately, the meeting was not quorate so it was decided to send this motion to an all-student vote.

 There are no referenda running at the present time.

 The AGM is a large forum where students from across campus come together to debate and determine the future direction of the Students' Union and usually takes place in February each year.
 As a member led organisation it's you, the students, who direct the type of work we should we doing and the AGM is an opportunity for the Union to gain a collective stance on issues that matter to you.